Logo

 About 90 Percent

 It's all about the long term.
 Since its base date of December 31, 1986, the FTSE All-World has lived through the 1987 crash, the Tech Bubble, the Great Financial Crisis, and a Pandemic.
 Through it all, it has averaged ~8.5% per year.
-We aren't just looking at stocks — we are looking at 40 years of global resilience.
+We aren't just looking at stocks.
+We are looking at 40 years of global resilience.

-The truth is, it's hard not to be tempted to make active bets in the markets.
-The investment industry is quite good at convincing us we're among the few who can really beat market averages over time.
-Or that we're the ones who know which active fund manager to back.
+But when markets fall, that resilience is invisible.
+A passive fund can feel like a theoretical construct.
+It's hard to feel connected to something so abstract compared to owning an individual stock.
+And the investment industry is very good at convincing us we're among the few who can beat market averages or that we know which active fund manager to back.

 How we pick companies